kvinay7/Insurance/README.md

 14. **Notifications**
     - Users receive notifications for important updates (policy renewals, claim status).

 ## [System Modelling](https://github.com/kvinay7/Insurance/blob/main/Use%20Case%20Diagram.pdf)

 ## [Designing Class Diagram](https://github.com/ashishps1/awesome-low-level-design?tab=readme-ov-file)

 ### 1. **Understand the Purpose of the Application**
    - Determine what you need the diagram to represent.
 Are you modeling a specific part of a system, or the entire system?
-Clarify the scope of your design.
+Clarify the scope of the design.
 Analyze user needs and system constraints.
 Understand expected system interactions and workflows.

 ### 2. **Identify Key Classes**
    - Identify the main objects or entities that need to be represented in the system.
 These might include real-world objects or concepts that the software needs to model.
    - Example: In Insurance Application, classes could include `User`, `Policy`, `Application`, `Payment`, `PaymentHistory`, `Claim`, `Notification`, etc.

 ### 3. **Define Attributes**